On this page

 Release of consignments

-Part II of the CHED-P is completed by BCP staff in IPAFFS when all of our checks have been completed, indicating the checks carried out, the outcome of those checks and the seal applied where applicable.
-The CHED-P with part II completed is then printed from IPAFFS and signed and stamped by one of our Official Veterinary Surgeons (OVS) or Official Fish Inspectors (OFI).
+Part II of the CHED-P is completed by BCP staff in IPAFFS when all of our checks have been completed, indicating the checks carried out, the outcome of those checks and the seal applied to the container / trailer where applicable.

 Legal requirement to deliver goods to the destination declared on the CHED-P